Create and manage Load Balancer

 Apache 2.4

-The following describes how to set up Proxy Protocol in the Apache 2.4 version.
+To set up Proxy Protocol in the Apache 2.4 version:

 $ wget --no-check-certificate https://raw.githubusercontent.com/ggrandes/apache24-modules/master/mod_myfixip.c